taycaldwell/riot-api-java/README.md

 Build Path -> Configure Build Path -> Libraries -> Add External Jars

 and selecting the jar under the Order and Export tab.

+Do the same for the other required libraries.

 ## API Versions
 The current version of this library supports the following Riot Games API versions: